7 questions to measure workplace accountability

 4. I seek opportunities to develop skills relevant to my interests.

 These two questions address an employee’s individual desire to continue learning and developing.
-Learning and development is a great example of something that all members of the organization are accountable for - not just the Learning and Development team.
+Employee development is a great example of something that all members of the organization are accountable for – not just the Learning and Development team.
 At the organizational level, it’s necessary to ensure proper experiences and opportunities are available to our employees; however, employees must also put in the time and effort to take advantage of such opportunities.
-Thus, questions like these can measure the degree to which both parties are contributing to employee learning, growth, and development.
+Thus, questions like these can measure the degree to which both parties contribute to employee learning, growth, and development.

 5. I regularly (e.g., weekly) seek feedback from my manager.